Hostile Takeover

 J frowned, but the human had decided.

 (Okay, credit where it’s due, Uzi thought, not shifting all work onto a drone meant this human isn’t the literal worst, I guess.
 Hm, maybe she could amend her ‘destroy all humans’ plan.
-It would be ironic if she kept around some humans to serve drones.)
+Wouldn’t it be nicely ironic if she kept around some humans to serve drones?)

 “There, all clean.”
 The human smiled again.
 “Now…” She sat down the bottle and placed her hand in the drone’s.
 “Can you squeeze for me?”